fox-it/dissect-docs/docs/source/target-query.rst

 By default, Dissect attempts to determine the file format automatically and selects the appropriate loader.
-If the image is split into multiple files, just feed it the first.
-(For example with an EWF image, just target the .E01 file)
+If the image is split into multiple files, just feed it the first (For example with an EWF image, just target the .E01 file).

 If you wish to override auto-detection, use the ``-L`` option to explicitly specify the loader that has to be used: